Terms of Service Agreement

 - Copyright.
 Ownership of content generated by BFO in connection with the Services transfers from BFO to Client only after payment in full by Client of all invoices applicable to such content.
 BFO’s Presence portal and any methods of optimization disclosed by BFO to client cannot be copied or used by Client except as expressly contemplated by this Agreement in connection with the Services, and any such right shall terminate upon termination of this Agreement unless expressly authorized in writing by BFO.
 Client acknowledges that, at BFO’s expense, a domain name may be registered and hosted with a microsite created for Client in furtherance of delivery of the Services hereunder.
 The microsite and related domain are integrated into BFO’s proprietary digital marketing system and shall remain the property of BFO and shall not be transferable to Client.

 - Fees and Payment.
 As consideration for the Services, Client agrees to pay a one-time set-up fee and the periodic subscription fees associated with the Services requested by Client and identified during the sign-up process.
-Subscription fees are subject to modification by BFO at any time, upon written notice to Client.
+Subscription fees are subject to modification by BFO at any time.
 Canadian clients are subject to periodic pricing changes to reflect changes in the exchange rate; If Client chooses to pay in a currency other than U.S. dollar (USD), a conversion may be imposed at the time of payment based on applicable exchange rates.
 Additional fees may be charged by Client’s credit card or bank for cross border transactions.
 None of these additional fees are received by BFO, and BFO shall not be liable for any portion of such additional fees.

 As a digital marketing agency, most of our products and services are online and are recurring for our clients; therefore we are only sending estimates & invoices via E-mail.
 We also encourage our customers to process their payments electronically through our secure payment gateway.
 All payments from Client for the Services shall be made in immediately available funds, in U.S. Dollars, by credit card (Visa, MasterCard or American Express) or automatic checking account withdrawal (“ACH”).
 BFO may retain and store Client’s payment information, including but not limited to, credit card number and expiration date or ACH account and routing information.
 Due to the nature of the Services, all sales for each periodic Services period are non-refundable.
 BFO is authorized to charge the subscription renewal fee for upcoming periodic Services to the credit card or ACH account provided to BFO by Client.
 Client may change its billing information on 30-days written notice to BFO.
 Invoices, where requested by Client for quarterly ACH payments, shall be delivered solely by e-mail to Clients e-mail notice address provided to BFO during the sign-up process.